mmerc00/FitnessTrackerApp/README.md

 ![Demo](fitnesstrackerapp.gif)

-# Unit 17 Nosql Homework: Workout Tracker
+# NoSql: Workout Tracker

-This application is used to keep track of a users ftiness activity.
+This application is used to keep track of ones fitness activity.

 # Built With